 A "Business Information Packet" was created to give potential investors and outside business owners straightforward and useful information about the City of Kalamazoo and its economy.
 It includes charts on economic aspects such as market size, proximity to talent, affordability, labor market, as well as brief information and pictures about available sites throughout the City.
-This packet is formatted to be appealing and certain portions of the content can be reused for different prospects, while other portions can be customized to meet the needs of a particular request.
+This packet is formatted to be for different prospects, while other portions can be customized to meet the needs of a particular request.
 The images on this page show clips from one version of such a "packet" (see Appendix for an example of a full sample packet).